 The specification of TV based applications in GUIDE will be based on Web-based languages like HTML, CSS and JavaScript because of their wide acceptance among developers and compliance with STB specifications.
 However, in GUIDE exists the additional side-condition of specifying multimodal applications that needs to be merged with these web-based specification languages.
 This is made by specifying additional information about how an application is supposed to adapt in different modalities.
 For this semantic annotations are added to the HTML code, based on the WAI-ARIA draft specification of the W3C.Only by providing this type of supplementary information it is possible for the system to create an abstract representation of the application.
-Then, using an automatic application transformation module the system converts the annotated application description into a modalityindependent application representation, the Application Model described in the framework.
+Then, using an automatic application transformation module the system converts the annotated application description into a modality-independent application representation, the Application Model described in the framework.
 Subsequently, and depending on the user interacting and on the level of control defined by the application developer, adaptation of UI components is performed.

 Developers can create their applications and UIs in an established manner, and GUIDE automatically adapts the UI to the user.
 This avoids having to design many user interface templates for various heterogeneous user groups.
-Therefore, GUIDE provides the application developers with three possible levels of adaptive control: Augmentation: presentation and interaction options taken by the developer are not subject of change.
+Therefore, GUIDE provides the application developers with two possible levels of adaptive control:

+Augmentation: presentation and interaction options taken by the developer are not subject of change.
 Instead, if the user model suggests that the presentation is insufficient for the user abilities, the presentation is augmented in different modalities (for example supplementing a visual interface with sound feedback).
-The multimodal fission mechanism renders the application output directly, augmenting or not the rendered presentation depending on the user model; Adjustment: application rendering is adjusted to the abilities of the user (for example adjusting components of a visual interface to fit user characteristics, like raising font size or button size).
+The multimodal fission mechanism renders the application output directly, augmenting or not the rendered presentation depending on the user model.
+Figure 8 shows an augmentation example;

+Adjustment: application rendering is adjusted to the abilities of the user (for example adjusting components of a visual interface to fit user characteristics, like raising font size or button size).
 The rendering changes can be achieved through CSS manipulation.
-Adjustment can be combined with augmentation; Replacement: application content is replaced by a new version of content.
-In this level the application hands over completely the rendering responsibilities to the multimodal fission component, ant the UI is rendered by transformation of application content, layout configuration, as well as presentation styles.
-Augmentation and adjustment can also be performed.
+Adjustment can be combined